aMMokschaf/KubeLinterBot/README.md

 ->Change _repository.reponame_, _repository.username_ and _bot.port_ according to your wishes.<-remove
 Generate a safe secret and add it as _user.secret_.
 You will need this later while installing the webhook(s).

 2. Generate a personal access token here: https://github.com/settings/tokens.
-If you don't want to generate a token now and your server has a browser you can use, you can ignore step 2 and later do step 4.1 instead.
+If you don't want to generate a token now and your server has a browser you can use, you can skip step 2 now and later do step 5 instead.
 You will need to check the following options:
 >1. repo: If you want to lint private repositories, check _repo_.
 If you only want to lint public repositories, check public_repo
 >2.
 Not yet implemented: admin:repo_hook: If you want your webhook installed automatically, check this.